 - Bristow, J. (2019) Stop Mugging Grandma: The ‘generation wars’ and why Boomer blaming won’t solve anything.
 London: Yale University Press.

 - Bristow, J. (2016) The Sociology of Generations: New directions and challenges (Palgrave Macmillan)

 - Bristow, J. (2016) ‘The making of “Boomergeddon”: the construction of the Baby Boomer generation as a social problem in Britain.’
 British Journal of Sociology 67(4): 575-591

 - Bristow, J. (2015) Baby Boomers and Generational Conflict (Palgrave Macmillan)

-I am currently leading a study of the academic-student relationship and the meaning of the university experience, funded by a BA/Leverhulme Small Research Grant.
+From 2017-2019, I led a study of the academic-student relationship and the meaning of the university experience, funded by a BA/Leverhulme Small Research Grant.
 Through a detailed analysis of policy documents and media accounts, and interviews with students and academics, this study compares student and academic accounts of the university experience with the dominant discourse of the ‘student consumer’.
 Principal research questions explore:

 - Experiences of the difference in school and university from an educational perspective;

 - How the consumer context of higher education frames the relationship between academic and student;

 - The role of university in the transition to adulthood, including social and emotional pressures;